dhaneeshtb/scaleguard/README.md

 java -DadminUser=scaleguard -DadminPassword=Scaleguard123$ -jar target/scaleguard-1.0-SNAPSHOT.jar
 ```

+### SafeExpose: Secure Application Exposure
+Scaleguard provides a `SafeExpose` mechanism that allows users to expose their locally running applications to the public in a secure manner.
+This is achieved through the `safeexpose` script, available at [Scaleguard SafeExpose](https://github.com/dhaneeshtb/scalegurad-safeexpose.git).

+For installation and usage details, please refer to the official [Scaleguard SafeExpose repository](https://github.com/dhaneeshtb/scalegurad-safeexpose.git).

 ### Disabling Default System DNS Server (If Required)
 If you need to disable the system's default DNS service:
 ```sh